Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Introduction:
-- The chapter begins with Tyrion Lannister aboard a ship called the Wind's Grace, sailing across the Narrow Sea.
+- Continue with Tyrion Lannister aboard a ship called the Wind's Grace, sailing across the Narrow Sea.
 - Tyrion is plagued by guilt and regret over killing his father, Tywin Lannister, and the subsequent chaos it caused in Westeros.
 - He reflects on his decision to flee to Essos, hoping to start anew.
 2. Arrival in Pentos: